destroyedlolo/Majordome/Documentations/Database/archiving.md

 ### Notification
 [**Rendez-vous**](../rendezvous.md) are triggered when the archiving process is terminated.

+> [!NOTE]
+> Handlers attached to these rendez-vous will be called asynchronously.

+> [!CAUTION]
+> if the archiving is disabled, no rendezvous will be triggered

 > [!TIP]
 > If you want the rendez-vous to be called whatever the result, put it in both.